april-org/april-ann/CHANGELIST.md

 ### API Changes

+- Added operator `%` to Lua `string` metatable, allowing to do Python-like string formatting, and map-like substitutions.
 - Added index matrix for min/max operations in `matrix` objects.
 - Added `serialize` and `deserialize` Lua functions, in `util` package.